mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/image-builder/launch-ami/index.md

 Follow these steps to launch your AMIs.

-## Launch a Konvoy cluster with a custom AMI
+## Launch a DKP cluster with a custom AMI

 To use the built `ami` with Konvoy, specify it with the `--ami` flag when calling cluster create.